BernhardLinz/zabbix-ldap-sync-bash/README.md

  - Zabbix API via http / https (ignoring SLL per default)
  - Zabbix 3.x and 4.x tested
  - Multiple config-files possible for multiple groups and multiple domains
- - Create needed users in Zabbix as User, Admin or SuperAdmin, Email
+ - Create needed users in Zabbix as User, Admin or SuperAdmin, including Email-Address as media
- - Disable removed users
+ - Disable users in Zabbix which are removed from Group
  - user- or group names with spaces are no problem

 ## How to Use